CyrianCrPro/AI-Driven-NFT-Classification/README.md

 # AI NFT ANALYZER

-This repository is the result of my intership at fxhash.
+This repository is the result of my work at fxhash.

-It contains my intership project subdivided in 4 different approaches, all of them aim to get, from an ai model, information about a given nft.
+It contains my intership project subdivided in 4 different approaches.
+All of them aim to ask an ai model information about a given nft from the fxhash.xyz website.

 ## Features